Installing the Linuxfabrik Monitoring Plugins Collection¶

 done

-nagios on Debian/Ubuntu).
-Pick the lockfile that matches the host's Python LTS:
+nagios on Debian/Ubuntu), using the lockfile from the extracted tree that matches the host

 PY_TAG="py$(python3 -c 'import sys; print(f"{sys.version_info.major}{sys.version_info.minor}")')"